nedanwr/kronos/ROADMAP.md

   - History is automatically saved to `.kronos_history` file in the current directory
   - Tab completion provides suggestions for all Kronos keywords, user-defined functions, and global variables

-- 📝 **Code Documentation Improvements** - Improve comment quality (in progress)
+- ✅ **Code Documentation Improvements** - Improve comment quality (completed)

-  - Improve comments to explain "why" rather than just "what"
+  - ✅ Improve comments to explain "why" rather than just "what"
-  - Add design decision documentation
+  - ✅ Add design decision documentation
-  - Document edge cases and non-obvious behavior
+  - ✅ Document edge cases and non-obvious behavior
-  - Incremental improvement as code is modified
+  - Incremental improvement as code is modified (ongoing)

 - 📋 **Code Refactoring** - Improve code organization (future)
   - Refactor functions with long parameter lists (5+ parameters) to use parameter structs